 Avengers: Endgame is a truly grand spectacle, whose scope and feel are on the scale of such big-screen adventure epics as Ben-Hur or Spartacus.

 Avengers: Endgame is a truly grand spectacle whose scope and feel are on the scale of such big-screen adventure epics as Ben-Hur or Spartacus.
 Here is a big-budget studio film that delivers everything the fervent fan-base and the mass audience would want to wrap up a generation of films that holds absolutely nothing back.
 The pressure to stick the landing must have been so great, yet they made it look effortless.
 The film is worth every penny and looks like it.
-I’m not sure Gen Z or some younger millennial’s will appreciate what the Russo brothers accomplished with Endgame.
+I’m not sure Gen Z or some younger millennials will appreciate what the Russo brothers accomplished with Endgame.
 For those of that generation who have no idea or only heard of the Heston chariot film or that gladiator movie starring Dr. Hank Pym’s father, let me clear things up for you: The 22nd entry into the Marvel Cinematic Universe is the Wrestlemania of the genre.

-I don’t want to get into too many details (this is a very basic synopsis, withholding all Avengers names, so it is safe to read, but feel free to skip the paragraph if needed) about Endgame, but the basic premise is the fallout of the end of Avengers: Infinity War sets up the film where Thanos delivered on what he promised in that half of all human life on earth is gone, families are destroyed, and some species are completely wiped out (ironically, whales are now swimming in the Hudson River because the water is cleaner with the lack of ships and less pollution.
+I don’t want to get into too many details (this is a very basic synopsis, withholding all Avengers names, so it is safe to read, but feel free to skip the paragraph if needed) about Endgame.
+Still, the basic premise is the fallout of the end of Avengers: Infinity War sets up the film where Thanos delivered on what he promised in that half of all human life on earth is gone, families are destroyed, and some species are entirely wiped out.
+Ironically, whales are now swimming in the Hudson River.
+This is because the water is cleaner with the lack of ships and less pollution.

-It’s hard to believe Anthony and Joe Russo started by directing some of the most outstanding episodes in sitcom history with Arrested Development and Community and have now put a stamp on the genre with such films as Winter Soldier, Civil War, Infinity War and now Endgame (it’s almost enough to let you forgive them for You, Me, and Dupree… I said almost).
-I’m not sure if I would call the great completion of the Marvel Cinematic Universe the best comic book film of all time, but it’s certainly the finest conclusion to a greater ideal Hollywood has ever put together.
+It’s hard to believe Anthony and Joe Russo started by directing some of the most outstanding episodes in sitcom history with Arrested Development and Community and have now put a stamp on the genre with such films as Winter Soldier, Civil War, Infinity War, and now Endgame (it’s almost enough to let you forgive them for You, Me, and Dupree… I said almost).
+I’m not sure if I would call the great completion of the Marvel Cinematic Universe the best comic book film of all time.
+Still, it’s certainly the finest conclusion to a greater ideal Hollywood has ever put together.